 Tips for Using Credit Cards to Pay For Streaming Services

 - Choose a card that works best for you – It doesn’t make sense to pay an annual fee for a credit card you don’t use for its full benefits.
 Know what a card offers and determine if it fits what you need and will use.
-If you don’t need a lot of bells and whistles and prefer a simple card with good cash back, consider the Citi Double Cash Credit Card we mentioned above.
+If you don’t need a lot of bells and whistles and prefer a simple card with good cash back, consider the Citi® Double Cash Card - 18 month BT offer we mentioned above.

-Who knew it pays to watch tv or listen to musis?
-Well, that’s not exactly true.
+Who knew it pays to watch TV or listen to music?
+Well, that's not exactly true.
 But it can be worth charging your streaming bills to your credit cards.

 This is a great way to charge a small amount to your credit card each month and pay it off.
 It's also an easy way to practice responsible credit card use.
 Plus, you'll earn some cash back.
 You can't go wrong with any of the cards on this list.
 Simply choose the one that best matches your spending style.